 You can manage customer profiles and issue transactions manually from within the Merchant Interface, or integrate your Web site or other application using an Application Programming Interface (API).
 Additionally, in the Merchant Interface you can view and search for customer profiles as well as review a profile's transaction history.

-The hosted CIM option further alleviates the scope and complexity of PCI DSS compliance.
+The Accept Customer Hosted option further alleviates the scope and complexity of PCI DSS compliance.
 It provides a way for you to establish a hosted connection with Authorize.Net that allows the exchange of sensitive cardholder data to happen completely on our secure servers instead of your own.
 Your customers can enter sensitive data directly onto Authorize.Net-hosted pages without leaving your website.

-There are three ways to implement the hosted CIM solution:
+There are three ways to implement the Accept Customer Hosted solution:

 Note: Integrating the CIM API to your Web site requires the expertise of a Web developer.
-The CIM API Guide can be downloaded from our Developer Center.
+The API Documentation is available in our Developer Center.
 Your Web developer will be able to assist you with integrating the API to any proprietary systems you may be using, setting up customer accounts with user names and passwords, or designing other means for matching a returning customer to their stored profile.

 For more information on the using our hosted form with customer profiles, please refer to our API Reference.